-The population number in a town where I currently live in is a few thousand humans.
+The population number in a town where I currently live in is around 6000.
 It’s hard to find an exact number because we are so small that no one cares how many of us are here.

 The point is, I know how it feels being a small town vegan.
 I know how it feels being the only weirdo who doesn’t slaughter pigs every autumn.
 I know how it feels to carry three huge bags of plant-based meats and cheeses in your bag because the only place where you can get vegan junk food is in a city that is 45 minutes away.

 Next month I will celebrate my 3rd anniversary of being vegan.
 Three years!
-It’s incredible to think that I haven’t eaten animals in such a long time – well, it’s a trust game when you go out and eat in a restaurant.
+It’s incredible to think that I haven’t eaten other animals in such a long time – well, it’s a trust game when you go out and eat in a restaurant.
 Three years of me being a complete asshole to non-vegans.
-Three years of being broken hearted.
+Three years of being broken-hearted.

 I am getting way too sad right now.
 Let’s move on, shall we?

-Here are 4 tips for you, in case you are a small town vegan, or if you want to go vegan but you live in a small town and you think it would be impossible for you to not exploit animals.
+Here are 4 tips for you, in case you are a small town vegan, or if you want to go vegan but you live in a small town and you think it would be impossible for you to not exploit other animals.
 You can do it, trust me.

 - Eat healthily.

-I know, shocking.
+I know, so shocking.
 Who wants to eat healthy right?
 Let me tell you something.
 Potatoes and rice are available everywhere and they are cheap.
 They have a lot of good nutrients and once you learn how to cook with them, you will be good.
 But seriously, I am forced against my will to eat healthily, simply because of the limited access to vegan junk food I have in my super small town.
 Do I want a burger?
 Well, fuck right off Tanja because you ain’t eating one.
 So get your ass in the kitchen and start cooking proper meals.
 Chop the fruit, steam the veggies, and whenever you happen to be in a store with vegan cheeses, binge buy them all!